ericbiewener/vscode-vandelay-py/README.md

 ### `excludePatterns: Array<string | RegExp>`
 An array of glob patterns and regular expressions that match filepaths which should be excluded from caching.

-# CHECK IF THIS MUST BE ARRA?Y OF ARRAY OR NOT
 ### `importGroups: Array<Array<string>>`
 Vandelay will automatically sort import statements so package imports come before your project's custom imports, and it will alphabetize them by path.
 This configuration option allows you establish